majeinfo/chaingun/README.md

 8.[License](#license)

 # What it does
-- Provides high-throughput load testing of HTTP/TCP/UDP/WS/MQTT services
+- Provides high-throughput load testing of HTTP/HTTPS/TCP/UDP/WS/MQTT/MongoDB servers
-- Supports standalone or distributed modes
+- Supports standalone or distributed modes.
+The distributed mode can be used to play different tests at the same time or to inject stress load from remote injectors
 - Supports GET, HEAD, POST, PUT and DELETE HTTP methods
 - Supports HTTP/2
 - Supports HTTP Basic Authentication